XinFinOrg/BlockDegree/content/blockchain-professional/15_implementing-voting-on-client-side.md

 Once you click submit, you've successfully casted a vote!
 You'll still see a loading screen.
 For now, you'll have to refresh the page to see the votes recorded.
 We'll implement the functionality update the loader automatically

-The accompanying video footage for this portion of the tutorial begins at 1:48:05.
-You can download the code for this portion of the tutorial here.
-Feel free to use these as a reference point if you get stuck!

 The very last step in this tutorial is to trigger an event whenever a vote is cast.
 This will allow us to update our client-side application when an account has voted.
 Fortunately, this is quite easy.
 Let's start by declaring an event in our contract like this:
 <div class="precode">~/election/contracts/election.sol</div>